caplena/knowledge-base/docs/03-01-Fine-tuning-view.md

 ### 7. Bulk Select Checkbox

 To edit the topics of multiple rows at once, click this checkbox or hold shift and select multiple rows.
-See [TODO].
+See also [here](03-03-Changing-topic-assignments.md#bulk-assignment).

 ### 8. Duplicates